-The Origins of Qurbani
+The Significance and Purpose of Qurbani

 First, he requested that his legs and arms be tied so that he would not struggle, and he also asked that his father wear a blindfold so that he didn’t have to see him suffer.
-Ismail accepted the sacrifice because he was aware of how much his father loved him, and he knew that Ibrahim needed to do this to show his devotion to Allah (SWT).
+Ismail (AS) accepted the sacrifice because he was aware of how much his father loved him, and he knew that Ibrahim (AS) needed to do this to prove his devotion to Allah (SWT).

 Traditionally, every able Muslim should give one share of Qurbani in the form of sacrificing one small animal (a sheep or a goat).
 The animal is sacrificed in the name of Allah (SWT) in accordance with the Qurbani sacrifice rules.
 It is then divided into three parts: one part is to be eaten and enjoyed by the donor and their family, one part is to be gifted and eaten by the donor’s friends, and one part is to be given to someone who is in need and hungry.

 Muslims live far and wide around the world, and it is not possible for everyone to give Qurbani in the traditional way.
 As a result, charities like Orphans in Need accept Qurbani donations online and use them to purchase and sacrifice animals on the donor’s behalf.
 Whilst the donor will not see their share and their friends will not see the second share, they will still reap the rewards of making the donation, and those in need will be able to enjoy a nutritious and filling meal.

 “For every hair of the Qurbani you will receive a reward from Allah, and for every strand of its wool you will receive a reward.”
 (Al-Tirmidhi)

 Fulfil your obligation as a Muslim and show your devotion to pleasing Allah (SWT) by giving your Qurbani through Orphans in Need.
 We greatly appreciate your donations and will use your Qurbani to fulfil your Islamic duties and feed those who are most in need around the world.